 Pruned and trained espaliered trees grow flat against a wall or fence and can also be used to create a living fence.
 Even if you aren’t limited in garden space, espaliered fruit trees are unique, beautiful, and space-saving.

 We carry dwarf espaliered apple trees with multiple varieties grafted onto one trunk.
 You don’t need to start with a trained tree, but you can make your own espalier by starting with a young tree and pruning it into the shape you desire.

 There are countless ways of incorporating fruits and berries into the landscape.
 Every year I buy at least one new blueberry variety to add to my garden.

 I love to come home from work in the spring and summer and go straight to the backyard – throwing the ball for my dog, checking on my plants, and eating whatever is ripe and within hand’s reach.
 As a result, eighteen different varieties now pepper my garden beds, and I have fresh blueberries from June to fall.

-About the Author: Rachel is Molbak’s Garden Division Lead and has worked here for nine years.
+About the Author: Rachel is Molbak’s Garden Division Lead and has worked here for several years.
 She has fond childhood memories of trips to Molbak’s with her family and loves connecting people with plants.
 Rachel‘s gardening passions are roses, Japanese Maples, fragrant plants, garden design, and seed starting.